google/oss-fuzz/docs/reference.md

 ## Sanitizers

-Fuzzers are usualy built with one or more  [sanitizer](https://github.com/google/sanitizers) enabled.
+Fuzzers are usually built with one or more  [sanitizer](https://github.com/google/sanitizers) enabled.
 You can select sanitizer configuration by specifying `$SANITIZER` build environment varible using `-e` option:

 ```bash